Welcome to today's edition of the Rush 24-7 podcast.

 I'm telling you, I know what these people are going to do oftentimes before they do it.

-New York governor Andrew Cuomo, the Hill says, quietly positioning himself as a social liberal and a fiscal centrist as he awaits Hillary's decision on whether to run for president.
+New York Governor Andrew Cuomo, the Hill says, is quietly positioning himself as a social liberal and a fiscal centrist as he awaits Hillary's decision on whether to run for president.

-And the other half my prediction would be Rahmanuel, and that may be a little bit of a long shot, but I just have this uh built in resistance to the notion of the inevitability of Mrs. Clinton waltzing to the nomination and waltzing into the White House because that was supposed to happen in 2008.
+And that may be a little bit of a long shot, but I just have this built-in resistance to the notion of the inevitability of Mrs. Clinton waltzing to the nomination and waltzing into the White House because that was supposed to happen in 2008.

 It was supposed to be greased skids all the way.